 2. Real-time, omnichannel support will be a priority.

-According to an Accenture report, with more and more business buyers adopting digital touchpoints, B2B sellers are being tasked with establishing capabilities to serve their customers’ needs across every channel.
+According to an Accenture report, with more and more business buyers adopting digital touchpoints, B2B sellers are being tasked with answering questions at every touchpoint and establishing capabilities to serve their customers’ needs across every channel.
 This makes sense as customers today don't like to be restricted to a single channel.
 Additionally, customers want to be able to use channels that empower them to reach brands instantly and effortlessly.
 This is where live chat software and chatbot come into play.

 This is probably why Slack created its own chatbot version called Slackbot to offer real-time support to customers and provide unparalleled customer service, at the click of a button: